SaveinBitcoin/Save-in-Bitcoin/README.md

 While you may set up the cron job to be executed from within the hosting environment itself, it is best to use at least two external services to run it.
 Otherwise, if the server is down, for example, you risk not getting any notification at all.

 You can sign up for free accounts at two external cron job services.
-I recommend [https://www.easycron.com/](https://www.easycron.com/) and [https://cron-job.org/en/](https://cron-job.org/en/)
+I recommendÂ [https://www.easycron.com/](https://www.easycron.com/)Â andÂ [https://cron-job.org/en/](https://cron-job.org/en/)

 Assuming that the public address for your server is for example https://mybitcoinsavings.myhosting.com/, then you need to instruct those cron services to request the URL https://mybitcoinsavings.myhosting.com/run.php at least once a day (once an hour is probably better; you won'really need anything more frequent than that).

 You can visit that URL on your browser, to make sure everything is working as intended.

-If you read "SaveinBitcoin was executed." at the end, it works.
+If you read "SaveinBitcoin was executed" at the end, it works.

 Bank transfers
 --------------